Chiral Lattice Gauge Theories from Symmetry Disentanglers: In-flow point of view

 However, by coupling to the surface of the free fermion SPT we can fix this problem.
 The idea is to couple the rotors $\phi$ to appropriate $U(1)_V$-breaking mass terms at the surface of the free fermion SPT, which have the property that a vortex configuration of these mass terms has $U(1)_A$ charge precisely minus the self-linking number of $d\lr{d\phi}$.
 A simple free-fermion calculation in QFT demonstrates that the $U(1)_V$ charge 1 mass has precisely this property, and this is a consequence of the anomaly (see Appendix \ref{app:free_fermion_vortices}).

 Thus, when we couple the free fermion SPT boundary to the decorated rotor model in this way, we obtain a $U(1)_V$ breaking state with net zero $U(1)_A$ eigenvalue for each configuration of the $\phi$.
 There is then no $U(1)_A$ symmetry obstruction to allowing the rotors to fluctuate.
-In other words, we now have an anomaly-free $U(1)_V$ spontaneous symmetry breaking phase which can then be driven into a trivial one by flucations.
+In other words, we now have an anomaly-free $U(1)_V$ spontaneous symmetry breaking phase which can then be driven into a trivial one by flucations\footnote{This argument is quite analogous to the one given in \cite{Wen_2013}, and requires more careful analysis to be conclusive.}.
 The fluctuation terms also have to change the fermionic state on the rotor side, by re-arranging the Kitaev chain configurations to ensure that they always conform to the vortex configurations.
 We will not explicitly write down a Hamiltonian that does this, though we note that similar SPT models of Majorana decorated domain walls were constructed in $2+1$d in Ref. \cite{Tarantino}, and in $3+1$d in Refs. \cite{Wang_2018, Wang_2020}.
 Because the overall $U(1)_A$ is conserved when the $\phi$ fields (and hence vortices) fluctuate, fermion parity is also conserved.
 However, there are certainly fluctuations that hop odd fermion parity from the decorated rotor model to the free fermion SPT: these occur when the self-linking number of the vortex configuration (and hence its Kasteleyn-orientedness) changes.

 The resulting trivial gapped ground state may be viewed (perturbatively in the strength of the $\phi$ fluctuations relative to the gap) as a superposition over all the $\phi$ field configurations of tensor product states between the lattice rotor model and the free fermion SPT.
 This is our desired $U(1)_V$ and $U(1)_A$ respecting interface.
 If we break all symmetries we can adiabatically continue this interface to a trivial product state, showing that the interface is topologically trivial, as desired.